• Skip to primary navigation

 • Sift the flour into the egg mixture.

 • Add the vanilla, tea, and the lemon zest.
-Gently fold everything with a spatula 3-4 times.
-Then beat the mixture with the hand mixer until everything is just combined, about 5-10 seconds, Don’t overmix it.
+Gently fold everything with a spatula until everything just combined.
+Don’t overmix, or it could become dense.

 • Pour the batter into the prepared pan and bake it for about 40-45 minutes, or until a toothpick inserted in the middle comes out clean.